Video Question Answering: Datasets, Algorithms and Challenges: Algorithms

-\textbf{Memory Networks.} Memory networks can cache sequential inputs in memory slots, and explicitly utilize even far early information.
-Memory especially receives attentions in \textit{long story understanding}, such as movie and TV, which not only requires to understand the content of shot video clips, but also to infer more abstract and high-level knowledge. \cite{tapaswi2016movieqa} first incorporate and modify memory network~\cite{sukhbaatar2015end} into VideoQA, to store video and subtitle features into memory slots.
-To enable memory read and write operations with high capacity and flexibility, \cite{Na_2017_ICCV} design memory network with multiple convolution layers.
-Considering dual modal information in movie story, \cite{kim2019progressive} introduce a progressive attention mechanism to progressively prune out irrelevant temporal parts in memory for each modality, and adaptively integrate outputs of each memory.
-Memory has also been explored in \textit{VideoQA}. \cite{gao2018motion} propose a two-stream framework (CoMem) deal with motion and appearance information with a co-memory attention module, introducing multi-level contextual information and producing dynamic fact ensemble for diverse questions.
-Considering that CoMem synchronizes the attentions detected by appearance and motion features, thus could generate incorrect attentions, \cite{fan2019heterogeneous} further introduce a heterogeneous external memory module (HME) with attentional read and write operations to intergrate the motion and appearance features and learn spatio-temporal attention simultaneously.
+Memory has also been explored in \textit{normal VideoQA}. \citep{gao2018motion} propose a two-stream framework (CoMem) to deal with motion and appearance information with a co-memory attention module, introducing multi-level contextual information and producing dynamic fact ensembles for diverse questions.
+Considering that CoMem synchronizes the attentions detected by appearance and motion features, it could thus generate incorrect attention, \citep{fan2019heterogeneous} further introduce a heterogeneous external memory module (HME) with attentional read and write operations to integrate the motion and appearance features and learn the spatio-temporal attention simultaneously.

-Memory networks can practice the multi-step reasoning idea to refine the answer gradually, which is a great progress compared with early works.
-However, only with this ability is not enough for deeper understanding of videos.

-\textbf{Transformer.} Transformer~\cite{vaswani2017attention} has good ability to model long-term relationships, and has demonstrated promising performance for modeling multi-modal vision-language tasks such as VideoQA, with pre-training on large-scale datasets.
-Motivated by the success of Transformer, Li \emph{et al}.\ \cite{li2019beyond} first introduce the architecture of Transformer \textit{without pre-training} to VideoQA (PSAC), which consists of two positional self-attention blocks to replace LSTM, and a video-question co-attention block to simultaneously attend both visual and textual information. \cite{yang2020bert} and \cite{urooj2020mmft} incorporate the pre-trained \textit{language-based} Transformer (BERT)~\cite{devlin2018bert} to movie and story understanding, which requires more modeling on languages like subtitles and dialogues.
+\textbf{Transformer.} Transformer~\citep{vaswani2017attention} has a good ability to model long-term relationships and has demonstrated promising performance for modeling multi-modal vision-language tasks such as VideoQA, with pre-training on large-scale datasets~\citep{zhu2020actbert}.
+Motivated by the success of Transformer, \citep{li2019beyond} first introduce the architecture of Transformer \textit{without pre-training} to VideoQA (PSAC), which consists of two positional self-attention blocks to replace LSTM, and a video-question co-attention block to simultaneously attend both visual and textual information. \citep{yang2020bert} and \citep{urooj2020mmft} incorporate the pre-trained \textit{language-based} Transformer (BERT)~\citep{devlin2018bert} to movie and story understanding, which requires more modeling on languages like subtitles and dialogues.
 Both works process each of the input modalities such as video and subtitles, with question and candidate answer, respectively, and lately fuse several streams for the final answer.